Donations to the Scholarship Fund Are Welcome Year Round

 Hosted from our inception by the Village of Rhinebeck in the municipal parking lot, our market has become Rhinebeck’s Sunday morning gathering place - a weekly popup neighborhood to meet and greet and revel in the bounty of the seasons.
 Live music, tasting events, and children’s activities are featured periodically through the season.
 We are open from May through December, rain or shine.

-Past Scholarship Recipients
+2025 Scholarship Recipients

-The other three awards given at the discretion of the board's scholarship committee have been given to:
+Three awards given at the discretion of the board's scholarship committee have been given to:

-Lauryn Menz was awarded the $2000 John Honey Scholarship.
-She is active in and deeply committed to 4H and FFA and looks forward to being a future 4H leader.
-She began raising and showing dairy goats and hogs when she was only six years old and has shown her livestock throughout the northeast and midwest and has recently been designated as a Master Showman.
+Lauryn Menz, who exemplifies dedication and commitment to 4H.
+She has recently changed her focus to obtaining a degree in Environment Science.
+She began raising and showing dairy goats and hogs when she was 6 years old and has shown her livestock throughout the northeast and Midwest and she has been designated as a Master Showman.

-The other three awards given at the discretion of the board's scholarship committee have been given to:
+Three awards given at the discretion of the board's scholarship committee have been given to:

 The Rhinebeck Farmers’ Market is committed to investing in the future of our earth through our scholarship program as well to supporting fresh food access for all.
 Any questions?
 Email us at [email protected] For up-to-date information and news visit: www.rhinebeckfarmersmarket.com |